jcfandinocal/progaf/README.md

 ## Installation
 To install, just run `pip install progaf`.
 Please take a look a the provided [examples](https://github.com/jcfandinocal/progaf/tree/main/examples)

+## About
+The goal of the project is to provide a light, conceptually clean, open source framework to support application development.
+Main features are:
+- Object-oriented abstraction layer including:
+  - Hardware Integration (standard camera, depth camera, projector)
+  - Object detection, identification and tracking (with specific detectors for faces, eyes, hands, geometric shapes and blobs) using [OpenCV](https://opencv.org) and Google [MediaPipe](https://github.com/google/mediapipe)
+  - Gestures and events detection and processing
+  - Easy integration of detected objects into other frameworks / game engines:
+    - PyGame
+    - Panda3D

+The framework also supports projection-mapping applications with specific features:
+- Easy and intuitive projector-camera alignment and calibration
+- Affine and pespective transformations of application objects
+- Projection mapping over static surfaces and/or moving objects in real time
+- Capabilities to render/project in real time any combination of video streams, images, textures, text or graphics

 ## Contributing
 Contributions are welcome.
 Please feel free to fork the repository and submit pull requests.